 Supporting Breastfeeding Employees in the Workplace

-We are keen to engage with the employer side so we can get to the heart of workplace challenges, as well as working with charities and organisations that support mothers and their infant feeding goals.
+We are keen to engage and work with the employer side so we can get to the heart of workplace challenges, as well as working with charities and organisations that support mothers and their infant feeding goals.
+There are several ways organisations can become involved with the project.

 What are the benefits of your organisation taking part?